thiagonevesalmeida/react-talks/README.md

 ## State

-- newCard: An array state variable that holds the information of registered users.
-Each user is represented by an object containing their name adn avatar image from GitHub API, folowwing by there registration chek-in time.
+- newGuest: An array state variable that holds the information of registered users.
+Each Guest is represented by an object containing their name and avatar image from GitHub API, followed by there registration chek-in time.

 ## File Structure